OpenUnited/ux-prototype/README.md

 # ux-prototype

 TL;DR: we decided to discontinue using Figma for UX/UI prototyping and specifications.
 We now do it in code, in this repo, using TailwindUI.
-Congratulations, you can now be a "UX Developer".
+Congratulations, you can now be a "UX Developer"!

 ## A brief explanation / why this repo exists